-Deviation, Twice Removed is a duet inspired by research into genetic memory – the biological transmission of memory through DNA.
+Deviation, Twice Removed is a duet inspired by research into genetic memory – the biological transmission of memory and experiences through DNA.
 What if your tendencies, instincts, fears and anxieties were not your own, but those of the men and women who came before?
 Are these connections an unfortunate tangle, or a comfort?
 How do you recognize and interact with the source of yourself, if it exists in another time?

 The process was rooted in improvisation.
 We spent time exploring how to dance as if in physical contact with each other, but from a distance.
 Feeling and reacting to the nuances in each other’s movement, and building a contentious yet unbreakable relationship between the two dancers, was integral to the performance.